Mortgage Q&A: “How to pay the mortgage with a credit card.”

 Even if you can’t come out ahead dollar for dollar, it might be worth it for some people looking to meet a minimum spending requirement to earn an opening bonus, or just to buy some time on that monthly payment (not recommended).

-For example, if you need to spend $5,000 in the first three months to earn a bonus, paying the mortgage can probably put a big dent in that requirement.
+For example, if you need to spend $5,000 in the first three months to earn a signup bonus, paying the mortgage can probably put a big dent in that requirement.
 And it’s only $125 in fees if you use Plastiq for the entire amount.
+If the reward points eclipse the cost, you win.

 Important note: Plastiq currently only accepts MasterCard and Discover.
 They recently stopped allowing mortgage payments to be paid with a Visa card and American Express cards.
 That means you’re limited to the other two major issuers, which still isn’t bad.

 Apparently Visa told Plastiq they had to comply with a new directive that banned mortgage payments via Visa credit cards.
-They’re basically closing a loophole because otherwise Visa would just allow it themselves.
+They’re basically closing a loophole because otherwise Visa would just allow it themselves and you wouldn’t need to use a third-party payment service.

 It’s unclear if the others will follow, but it’s always a risk.
 For some reason, the ability to pay the mortgage with a credit card never seems to stick long-term, and perhaps for good reason.